-An “In Process” symbol means the vessel’s implementation of a best practice is currently pending verification or further action, subject to the time limits contained in the PVR Terms and Conditions.
+A circle symbol means the vessel’s implementation of a best practice is currently pending verification or further action, subject to the time limits contained in the PVR Terms and Conditions.
 Purchases from a vessel “in process” may result in a non-conformance finding for an ISSF Participating Company during a subsequent MRAG audit unless the purchaser obtains proof of implementation directly from the vessel.

-A box without a symbol means the best practice is not applicable.
+“N/A” means the best practice is not applicable.

 What best practices resources are available?
 ISSF provides several resources, including in-person workshops, online guidebooks for skippers on purse seine and longline vessels and observers on purse seine vessels translated into various languages, an online video of an ISSF Skippers Workshop and other resources.